SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 * Parameter input mode to switch among different querying mode.
 * Alert options to handling alert dialog.

+#### Errors and evidences

+Each system operation has its own pre-defined errors and evidences.
+Please refer to the specification of all system operations below.

 #### Using Variable

 * You cannot set a variables in **Variable Name** or **Session Name** parameter.
 These parameters exist in **Set Value**, **API Call** and **Session Control** operation.
 * As you cannot switch the select typed parameter to query mode in system operations, you cannot set a variable in such kind of fields such as **Action** in **Navigation Control** operation.
-* You can only use `%var%` format in JSON formatted parameters such as **Matching Rules** in **Assertion** operation.

 #### Ignoring Parameter and Operation

 * You cannot ignore parameters of system operation by ignoring variables, but you can ignore the operation by ignoring all the variables used in the operation.
 * As you cannot use variables in system operations such as **Navigation Control**, **Additional Information** operation, you cannot ignore those operation too.

-#### Errors and evidences

-Each system operation has its own pre-defined errors and evidences.
-Please refer to the specification of all system operations below.

 Operation - Go to URL
 ---